Arcia’s 2nd HR, 2-run drive in 13th, lifts Brewers over Bucs

 Christian Yelich ended a 1-for-14 slump over his last six games in a big way.
 He hit his major league-leading 22nd homer, tripled and drove in four runs for Milwaukee.

-Mike Moustakas hit his third home run in as many games for the Brewers — his 16th of the year plunged into the Allegheny River.
-But he left in the ninth inning after suffering a right hand bruise from being hit by a pitch.
+Mike Moustakas hit his third home run in three games for the Brewers when his 16th of the year — a solo shot to right — plunged into the Allegheny River in the third inning.
+Moustakas left in the ninth inning after suffering a right-hand bruise from being hit by a pitch.
+Brewers manager Craig Counsell confirmed x-rays were negative.

 Pinch-hitter José Osuna homered for the Pirates while Elias Dîaz got three hits and drove in four runs.